cs4241-20a/a3-persistence/README.md

   * Alignment
   I used Bootstrap's container, column and row system to align my UI elements.
 By default, elements within a container will be centered horizontally on the page, so that was taken care of for me.
 However, in aligning buttons, inputs, and other elements within a card div, elements typically weren't centered by default and I wasn't quite satisfied with the sizing and spacing.
 I chose to center-align these elements, and added some margin around buttons.
 I also made buttons larger so they filled up more of the space they took up.
+This aspect was simultaneously the most difficult and easiest; Bootstrap does most of the heavy lifting automatically, but I found that in cases where I didn't like the default Bootstrap styling, it was surprisingly difficult to figure out which properties to override in order to better fit my idea.
+I ultimately managed to align everything to my satisfaction, but it took me a surprising amount of time to get it just right.
   * Proximity
   I